Katharine Tiernan

 Novelist Katharine Tiernan gives us an exclusive insight into the her latest work, Star of the Sea.
 Sacristy Press: What made you decide to write about your family?
 Katharine Tiernan: One of the first things I had to get used to as a child were the family portraits that hung on the…

-Added about 7 months ago.
+Added about a year ago.

 Exploring the Eighteenth Century – Love, Tragedy, and Social Change